 - a) The maximum price of a single engine must not exceed 12,000 €uros (twelve thousand Euros).
 No optional parts or service contracts may be used to circumvent this price limit. - b) For contracted riders, the manufacturer undertakes to supply customer teams with a "Moto3 Engine Rental Package" for the season for which it may charge a maximum of 60,000 €uros (excluding VAT, excluding freight) per rider.
-The Moto3 Engine Rental Package will be comprised of: - 6 engines, without throttle bodies, without gearboxes - 2 throttle bodies - 2 complete gearboxes
+The Moto3 Engine Rental Package will be comprised of: - 6 engines, without throttle bodies, without gearboxes\ - 2 throttle bodies - Gearboxes, being 3 complete gearboxes per 2-rider team

 Additional gearboxes will be rented separately as the team requires.
-Teams may rent up to a maximum of 2 complete gearboxes per contracted rider per season at a capped price of 2,500 €uros each.
+Each team may rent up to a maximum of 2 complete gearboxes per season at a capped price of 2,500 €uros each.
 Any additional gearboxes rented will be charged as per the Manufacturer's approved price list.